senbet22/senbet22/README.md

 ###

-<p align="left">📚 Currently: I'm in my second and final year at Noroff, studying Front-end Development.<br><br>🎯 Goal: I’m committed to continually challenging myself to become a better developer, with the aim of landing a role that allows me to grow even further after my studies.<br><br>Hobbies:<br>-Muay-Thai🥊<br>-making Music 🎵<br>-Hiking<br><br>I feel at my best when solving puzzles, whether it’s in the Muay Thai ring or perfecting a melody in Ableton</p>
+<p align="left">📚 Currently: I'm in my second and final year at Noroff, studying Front-end Development.<br><br>🎯 Goal: I’m committed to continually challenging myself to become a better developer, with the aim of landing a role that allows me to grow even further after my studies.<br><br>Hobbies:<br>🥊 Muay-Thai <br>🎵 making Music<br>-Hiking<br><br>I feel at my best when solving puzzles, whether it’s in the Muay Thai ring or perfecting a melody in Ableton</p>

 ###